TheOtherGuy9603/espDevBoard/README.md

 # espDevBoard
-a development board using esp8266-12 e
+a development board using esp8266-12e (untested)